-What does it mean to be a good manager?
+What does it mean to be a good manager and team leader?

 Being a manager can be a challenging job which comes with a lot of responsibility.
-It is however a very rewarding role which is essential to the success of a company, whether we are talking about a manager responsible for multiple team members in a large organisation, or manager in a small business responsible for perhaps just one employee.
+It is, however, a very rewarding role which is essential to the success of a company.
+This is true whether we are talking about a manager responsible for multiple team members in a large organisation, or manager in a micro business responsible for perhaps just one employee.
 The management position is important in office environments, in the health & social care sectors, busy restaurants, retail shops and just about any sector imaginable.
 It’s important to note that as many as 50% of employees who leave a workplace do so because they were unhappy with the management (according to a study conducted by Gallup).
 Any business that currently employs managers or is wanting to develop their workforce into management should ensure their managers’ skills are above the standards.

-Here are just 7 skills and characteristics of an outstanding manager, with examples and statistics:
+Here are 6 skills and characteristics of an good manager, with examples and statistics:

-The skill to deliver clear messages is a substantial quality of a manager or a team leader in order to lead others effectively, and perhaps even more so in these recent times, where much of our communication had to be done virtually.
+The skill to deliver clear messages is a substantial quality of a manager or a team leader in order to lead others effectively.
+Perhaps even more so since the difficult times of 2020, where much of our communication had to be done virtually.
 Good communication increases the productivity and morale of a team.

 One of the ways to communicate well is to give context for every action required of employees, and why it is important.
-No employee should work without knowing the “why“ of what they’re doing, and having context will drive and motivate them to perform better at their task.
+No employee should work without knowing the “why“ of what they’re doing.
+Having context will drive and motivate them to perform better at their task.
 Knowing the background of their task in depth may also help them perform more effectively.
 Furthermore, it is a good practice to repeat important points.
 When points get repeated, it helps employees to memorise the point and act on it.
-It is also important to ensure that communication between managers and employees is a “two way street. “ This will help the manager ensure that employees have a full grasp of the task.
+It is also important to ensure that communication between managers and employees is a ‘two way street.’
+This will help the manager ensure that employees have a full grasp of the task.
 They can do so by asking employees specific questions relating to the task.

-To ensure their team is performing to their best ability, a manager or leader must give clear and constructive feedback, letting the team know what they did right and where there is space for improvement.
-79% of employees who quit their jobs have indicated that the main reason they left was not being commended for their hard work, according to VantageCircle.
+To ensure their team is performing to their best ability, a manager or leader must give clear and constructive feedback.
+Read more in our blogpost about feedback.
+Managers and leaders should let the team know what they did right and where there is space for improvement.
+79% of employees who quit their jobs have indicated that the main reason they left was not being commended for their hard work, (according to global employee engagement platform, VantageCircle).

 Perhaps the most important communication skill is listening.
 Good listeners can effectively lead teams, resolve conflicts and empower employees.
 Employees who are listened to know their voices count and are encouraged to discuss any challenges.
 The listening skill is closely related to our next point:

-An good leader should be able to relate to the team and be compassionate.
-They should demonstrate a genuine interest in their employees, offering them support, as well as watch for signs of burn out and overwork.
+A good leader should be able to relate to the team and be compassionate.
+They should demonstrate a genuine interest in their employees.
+This includes offering them support, as well as watch for signs of burn out and overwork.
 As many as 75% of employees struggle with feeling overwhelmed with workload, which is a very high figure.
 Employees need to be closely supported and managers should ensure that they are handling their workload without feeling stressed.

 Every leader should aim to stay focused on different tasks, prioritse their workload and use their resources efficiently.
 They should work in a structure and ordered manner and manage their time well.
 This will a clear goal and mission for the team, without any distractions and obstacles pulling back the progress.
 Did you know that on average, according to DocuSign, organisations spend as much as 16 days per year just looking for paperwork?
 Knowing how to divide and organise your time is an intrinsic element to productivity.
 A clear schedule and time-tracking is a good practice to implement to make the most of our time, as well as staying focused on one task at a time.